gaogao1030/express-fullpage-demo/README.md

   6. open 127.0.0.1/demo in browser

 ## addtional
-  * if you wang to debug app you can install node-inspector and open 127.0.0.1:8080/debug?port=5858
+  * if you want to debug app you can install node-inspector and open 127.0.0.1:8080/debug?port=5858